jacquetpi/cinergy-models/README.md

 This script should be adapted to configure your VM and generate a workload inside it.
 Our example uses QEMU/KVM with the Libvirt API, with an internal workload based on the Social Network benchmark from DeathStarBench.

 ## Data generation

+The data needed for our models can be generated with a Python tool.
+If you prefer to use the data from our experiments, skip this section.

 To activate the virtual environment and view the available options:
 ```bash